 This document is divided into seven chapters including this introduction.
 Chapter 2 discusses the history of the Sweet Auburn NHLD.
 A discussion of the methods followed during this project is in Chapter 3.
 The survey results are described in Chapter 4 and assessment results are discussed in Chapter 5.
 Chapter 6 includes an assessment of current challenges to the district's integrity while Chapter 7 provides the conclusion.
-The References Cited follows, along with four appendices: Appendix A contains the NHL nomination form; Appendix B holds the duplicated eight views from the original NHL nomination; Appendix C contains a timeline of events chronicling significant events discussed in Chapter 2; Appendix D contains aggregate census data of the district's census tract 28, depicting how the demographic has changed from 1940 to 2010; Appendix E is a table of the organizations involved with the Sweet Auburn NHLD; and Appendix F contains a table of the major studies published involving the district.
+The References Cited follows, along with four appendices: Appendix A contains the NHL nomination form; Appendix B holds the duplicated eight views from the original NHL nomination; Appendix C contains a timeline of events chronicling significant events discussed in Chapter 2; Appendix D contains aggregate census data of the district's census tract 28, depicting how the demographic has changed from 1940 to 2010; Appendix E is a table of the organizations involved with the Sweet Auburn NHLD; Appendix F contains a table of the major studies published involving the district; and Appendix G contains the National Trust for Historic Preservation.